 The SAG Facilitator will coordinate with two other Illinois energy efficiency advisory processes, including 1) Annual update process for the IL-TRM through the TAC, facilitated by Vermont Energy Investment Corp.
-(VEIC), the IL-TRM Administrator; and 2) the Income Qualified Accountability Committee or Low Income Energy Efficiency Advisory Committee (LIEEAC).
+(VEIC), the IL-TRM Administrator6; and 2) the Income Qualified Accountability Committee or Low Income Energy Efficiency Advisory Committee (LIEEAC), also referred to as the IQ North EE Advisory Committee and IQ South EE Advisory Committee.